4th Hussar Regiment (France): Napoleonic Wars

 As light cavalrymen mounted on fast horses, they would be used to fight skirmish battles and for scouting.
 Most of the great European powers raised hussar regiments.
 The armies of France, Austria, Prussia, and Russia had included hussar regiments since the mid-18th century.
 In the case of Britain, four light dragoon regiments were converted to hussars in 1806–1807.

 Hussars gained notoriety in the Grande Armée after the invasion of Egypt.
-At the Battle of Salalieh in August 1798, brigade commander Antoine Charles Louis de Lasalle fought "like a demon" and solidified his reputation as a maverick rider upon returning to France and receiving Weapons of Honour.
+At the Battle of Salalieh in August 1798, a brigade commander named Antoine Charles Louis de Lasalle fought "like a demon" and solidified his reputation as a maverick rider upon returning to France and receiving Weapons of Honour.
 At the ceremony (in a remark often mistakenly attributed to Napoleon), Lasalle quipped "Any hussar who isn't dead at age 30 is a layabout."
 The hussars of Napoleon's army created the tradition of sabrage, the opening of a champagne bottle with a sabre.
 Moustaches were universally worn by Napoleonic period hussars, the British hussars were the only moustachioed troops in the British Army – leading to occasional taunts of "foreigner" from their brothers-in-arms.
 French hussars also wore cadenettes, braids of hair hanging to either side of the face, until the practice was officially proscribed when shorter hair became universal.

 The uniforms worn by Napoleonic hussars were unique to each regiment but all featured the dolman – a colourful, braided stable jacket – and the pelisse, a short fur-edged jacket which was often worn slung over one shoulder in the style of a cape and fastened with a cord.
 This garment was extensively adorned with braiding (often gold or silver for officers) and several rows of multiple buttons.